RossJayJones/rossjayjones.github.io/_posts/2018-11-13-first-class- versioning-and-auditing-with-sql-temporal-tables.md

 WITH (SYSTEM_VERSIONING = ON (HISTORY_TABLE = [dbo].[AddressHistory]))
 {% endhighlight %}

-### The Read Model
+### Step 3: The read model

 Now that we have the write model setup along with the tables to store our aggregate, we will take a look at the read model.
-We will create an abstraction between our write model and read model using a SQL view.
+We will create an abstraction between our write model and read model using a SQL view will help keep our SQL queries clean and simple.

-This is critical for keeping our SQL queries clean and simple.
-When querying a view with the `FOR` keyword SQL will apply that to all the tables referenced inside of the view.
-The alternative is that we would need to specify the `FOR` keyword on each table referenced in the query and would be error prone and ugly.
+When querying a view with the `FOR` keyword, SQL will apply the temporal query to all the tables which are referenced inside of the view.
+If do not use a view we would need to specify the `FOR` keyword on each table referenced in the query.
+This would be error prone and ugly.

-The view would appear as follows.
-Note how there is no reference to the SQL temporal tables feature yet.
-That will come when we write our query against the view.
+The SQL command to create the view would appear as follows:

+> Note how there is no reference to the SQL temporal tables feature yet, that will come when we write our query against the view.

 {% highlight SQL %}
 CREATE VIEW [dbo].[v_Customer] AS